GVanave/DjangoEMS/README.md

-# Company Employee Management System(EMS) using django REST Framework
+# DjangoEMS: Company Employee Management System(EMS) using django REST Framework

 Company EMS is the basic example using django and django REST framework.